BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 All detector components must be defined relative to the **center** of the `SPECThead` volume.
 Any translation set in `/gate/SPECThead/placement/setTranslation` will be applied to all components.
 Therefore, `/gate/SPECThead/placement/setTranslation` is a good way to set the radius of the detector during the acquisition.
 This is the radius to the center of the `SPECThead` volume, not to the front collimator or touch plate.

-Due to the phantom we are using here, a radius of 45 cm was set to avoid overlap between the phantom volume and system components.
+Due to the phantom we are using here, a radius of 45 cm for the Lu-177 Dotatate example and 40.75 cm for the Jaszczak phantom example was set to avoid overlap between the phantom volume and system components.
+To obtain the distance from the center of rotation to the collimator surface we need to substract half of the SPECTHead dimension along X. This results in radius of rotation of 26.25 cm and 22 cm for the Lu-177 Dotatate and the the Jaszczak phantom example, respectively.

 Using multiple repetitions  of the `SPECThead` (`/gate/SPECThead/ring/setRepeatNumber` below)  and running  the visualization can be useful to check for overlap at all rotation angles as it can be seen in the figure below:

 ![Vis_BV_LuPatient_TestOverlap](https://github.com/BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/assets/55833314/79ec0c40-9a79-4654-9a50-7dcc04983fc7)